alexyuly/ViewScript-Runtime/README.md

 Inspector shows detail for the items selected in Explorer.

-- 📋 Component instance parameters
+- 📋 Interface parameter values
-- 📢 Event handler implementations
+- 📢 Event handler and method implementations
 - 💎 Source code

 ## Viewer